by Chris Woodford. Last updated: September 25, 2017.

-Photo: A typical, thermostatically controlled mixer shower.
+Photo: Left: A typical, thermostatically controlled mixer shower.
 Hot water and cold water flow in through the two pipes in the wall (top), mix in the valve unit in the center, and flow out through the curly hose at the base, which connects to the shower head.
-This is a really simple shower: you simply turn the knob to switch the water on cold, then keep turning it clockwise to make the water as hot as you wish.
+This is a really simple shower: you just turn the knob to switch the water on cold, then keep turning it clockwise to make the water as hot as you wish.

 How does an electric shower work?

 Electric showers overcome this problem by heating cold water with electricity.
 They never run out of hot water, so they're a great solution if you have lots of people in your house who like to shower one after another.

 Electric showers work in much the same way as other electric appliances that get hot, including electric toasters and hair dryers.
 They send an electric current through a piece of metal called a heating element.
 This has a moderately high resistance, so it gets really hot when electricity moves through it.
 Cold water flows past the element, picking up heat and heading out through the nozzle where you're standing.